Indiana Hoosiers men's soccer: Todd Yeagley era (2010–present)

 Todd Yeagley, Jerry Yeagley's son, took over the program in 2010.
 In his first season Indiana captured its first Big Ten regular season title since 2007.
 That year, and the following season, the Hoosiers advanced to the third round of the NCAA tournament.

 In 2012, Yeagley's third season as head coach, the Hoosiers advanced to a record-setting 18th College Cup, and were the first No. 16 seed to advance to the title game since the NCAA expanded its seeding to 16 teams in 2003.
 The Hoosiers won the 2012 national championship, the school's eighth national title and the first championship for head coach Todd Yeagley.
 The win made Todd and his father Jerry the first father-son duo to win college soccer championships.

 In 2013, Indiana endured a rough regular season and first losing season in program history.
 However, with 3 wins in the Big Ten Tournament they won their first title since 2006 to earn the Big Ten automatic bid and advance to their 27th straight NCAA Tournament.

 IU lost to Akron 3–2 in opening round of NCAA Tournament.

-Yeagley picked up his 100th career win as a head coach on October 3, 2017, when the #1 ranked Hoosiers defeated the Evansville Purple Aces 4–0.
+Yeagley earned his 100th career win as a head coach on October 3, 2017, when the #1 ranked Hoosiers defeated the Evansville Purple Aces 4–0.
 The win brought the Hoosiers record to 9–0–2.
-Yeagley also coached the Hoosiers to an undefeated record, in which they went 13–0–4.
+Yeagley coached the Hoosiers to an undefeated record that year, earning a 13–0–4 record.
+He earned his 200th win 7 years and 15 days later, when the Hoosiers defeated the Michigan State Spartans 3–1 in Bloomington on October 18, 2024.